Queen Finds ‘Very Sad’ Harry and Meghan Drama ‘Difficult,’ Says Prince Edward

 “It’s very sad,” Edward said, “Weirdly we’ve all been there before, we’ve all had excessive intrusion and attention in our lives.
 And we’ve all dealt with it in slightly different ways, and listen, we wish them the very best of luck.
 It’s a really hard decision.
 It’s fantastic news about the baby that’s great, I hope they will be very happy.
 It’s, just, families are families aren’t they, you know?”

-Asked how “difficult” it had been for the queen was coping with the very public arguments with Harry and Meghan, Edward replied: “It’s difficult for everyone, it’s difficult for everyone, but that’s families for you.”
+Asked how “difficult” it had been for the queen and how she was coping with the very public arguments with Harry and Meghan, Edward replied: “It’s difficult for everyone, it’s difficult for everyone, but that’s families for you.”

 The CNN interview was recorded just hours after The Daily Beast revealed that Harry and Meghan threatened some media outlets with legal action if they repeated a claim made by the BBC that the queen was not consulted in advance about their choice of name for their baby, Lilibet, which was the queen’s childhood nickname.